kampsy/gwizo/README.md

 extensible.
 It is designed to be extensible, so that developers can easily create new experiences.(see examples below).

-Gwizo is built for people doing:
+Gwizo is an awesome tool for projects involving:
 1) Machine Learning algorithms, specifically Natural language processing (NLP).
-2) An Inverted index for an Information Retrieval System or Search Engine.
+2) Inverted indices for Information Retrieval Systems eg Search Engines.

 Note: I made a few modification to gwizo for it to pass all tests.
 The original algorithm